News

 1. Discuss issues and experiences related to college life, such as departments, student clubs, part-time jobs, and online shopping.

-2. Learn to express gratitude, worship, indecision, regret, pity, and other delicate emotional expressions.
+2. Express gratitude, worship, indecision, regret, pity, and other delicate emotional expressions.

-4. Can clearly describe the disaster scenario.
-Learn how to use warnings and reminders
+4. Clearly describe disaster scenario and use warnings and reminders.

-5. Attain more than 636 words and more than 73 types of syntax.
+5. Acquire a vocabulary of more than 636 words and master over 73 types of sentenc structures.

-1. This course is suitable for learners of combined study of 540 hours, TOCFL Band A (Level 2), HSK Level 3, ACTFL Novice-high, or CEFR A2.
+1. Be suitable for learners with approxmately 540 hours of study, or those at TOCFL Band A (Level 2), HSK Level 3, ACTFL Novice-High, or CEFR A2 learners.

 2000 Band A (Level 2) - Band B (Level 3) Level 4 Intermediate-low A2-B1